 When it comes to buying a used car, one of the things you really want to avoid is buying a car that has been cloned.
 If the price of a car seems to good to be true, then there’s every chance that it could have a sinister history, and you should walk away.

 What is a Car Cloning?

-Car cloning is very much like identity theft, except it applies to cars instead of people.
-In a nutshell, criminals steal a car or repair a written-off one, and give it the same identity of another legally registered car that fits the same description.
+Car cloning is very much like identity theft, except it applies to vehicles, instead of people.
+In a nutshell, criminals steal a car (or repair a written-off one), then give it the same identity of another legally registered car that fits the same description.
 This is done by changing the number plates to the same ones as the original car, altering the VIN number on the illegal car and then issuing a fraudulent logbook in order to make it look legitimate.
 The result of this is two identical vehicles (clones) being on the road at the same time.

 The trouble is that only one of these is a legally registered car.
 Therefore any crime committed in the clone will lead right back to the innocent owner of the legitimate car.
 In the majority of car cloning cases the honest owner has no idea that their car has been cloned until they receive a parking charge notice or fine in the post.

 How Common is Car Cloning?

 How rife is this problem?
 You may not think it is common, but it is a massively increasing crime right now.
 Some police forces around the UK estimate that up to 20% of cars on the road are running on cloned plates.

 Due to high insurance costs coupled with the cost of living crisis, a lot of motorists are illegally running on fake cloned plates.
 Many do not stop to consider the real victims – this is not a victimless crime.

 The DVLA do not currently make car cloning statistics public, but there is increasingly a call for them to do so.

 There are a few things that you should avoid when buying a used car, to reduce the risk of buying a cloned car.
 These are: